Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Share the News About Your Diagnosis Finding out you have cancer can put you and your family on an emotional rollercoaster.
-Although “cancer” is easy to pronounce, if you’ve just been diagnosed, it can be the hardest word to say.
+Learning you have cancer can be an emotional rollercoaster.
+Although “cancer” is easy to pronounce, it can be the hardest word to say when you’ve just been diagnosed.

-However, it’s healthy to talk with friends and family about it.
-Sharing the news with others can help you cope and relieve feelings of isolation and frustration.
-When you are ready, tell your loved ones about the diagnosis.
+Remember, it’s healthy to talk with your friends and family about it.
+Sharing the news can help you cope.
+It can relieve feelings of isolation and frustration.
+When you are ready, tell your loved ones about your diagnosis.

-Learn as much as you can about your cancer and treatment options.
-Being actively involved in the decision-making process can help you better understand your treatment.
-You’ll feel more in control and less worried about the road ahead.
+Making decisions about your treatment may seem overwhelming.
+There are many options when it comes to cancer treatments, so decisions may not always be straightforward.
+Learn as much as you can about your cancer and the treatment options available to you.
+When you’re actively involved in the decision-making process, it will help you better understand your treatment.
+Understanding can help you feel more in control and less worried about the road ahead.

-We have a team of registered nurses and social workers to help manage your needs through your treatment and recovery journey, making sure you get the best possible care.
-These care managers can be a lifeline to support services, such as:
+We have a team of registered nurses and social workers ready to help you through your treatment and recovery journey.
+Together, they’ll make sure you get the best possible care.
+These care managers can be a lifeline to support services.
+They will:

 Case managers also work with our teams of doctors and pharmacists to review your treatments and medicines.
-These reviews can help make sure there won’t be any harmful interactions with other drugs you’re taking.
-And they can find food restrictions that may need to be followed to prevent interference with a medicine.
+These reviews help prevent harmful interactions with any of the drugs you take.
+They let you know about any foods you need to avoid while taking certain medicines.

-Have you faced breast cancer?
-Share your story in the Comments.
+Are you facing breast cancer?
+Share your story in the comments.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.